webjocke/cheatsheets/README.md

 # cheatsheets
-Cheat Sheets for the techniques I know
+Cheat Sheets for the techniques I use